 Runtime

-By default, Quokka.js uses your system’s node.js to run your code.
-You also may configure Quokka to use
+By default, Quokka.js uses your system’s Node.js to run your code.
+You may also configure Quokka to use

 for example.